Bylaws Amendment Passed

 •James Stroud, Control Scan

 as confirmed by member vote at September 10, 2020 Annual Meeting of

-NATIONAL PETROLEUM ENERGY CREDIT ASSOCIATION
+NATIONAL PETROLEUM ENERGY CREDIT ASSOCIATION, Inc.

 The principal place of business is Horseshoe Bay, Texas and such other places which the Board of Directors may determine from time to time.

-2. Membership in this organization shall consist of Regular, Associate, and Honorary members as defined herein.
+2. Membership in this organization shall consist of Regular, Associate, and Honorary Members as defined herein:

-(A) Regular Member: Any person engaged in credit work (retail, wholesale, or payment systems) of petroleum energy companies, including their affiliates or subsidiaries whose principal product is a petroleum derivative will be eligible to become a regular member of this Association upon the terms and conditions prescribed in these By-Laws.
+A. Regular Member: Any person engaged in credit work (retail, wholesale, or payment systems) of petroleum energy companies, including their affiliates or subsidiaries whose principal product is a petroleum derivative will be eligible to become a Regular Member of this Association upon the terms and conditions prescribed in these By-Laws.

-- Not less than five (5) nor more than ninety (90) days prior to the scheduled annual conference, the Executive Director of the Association will mail or email to all Honorary Members of record an invitation to attend the annual conference.
+C. Honorary Member: The Board of Directors, at its discretion by two-thirds majority vote, may elect as an Honorary Member, exempt from the payment of annual membership dues, individuals whom it deems deserving of the honor.
+Honorary Members will be entitled to all the courtesies and privileges of Regular Members with the exception of voting or holding office.
+Not less than five (5) nor more than ninety (90) days prior to the scheduled annual conference, the Executive Director of the Association will mail or email to all Honorary Members of record an invitation to attend the annual conference.